DuPage County Controlled Substance Drug Charge Attorneys

 • peyote

-• substances having a depressant or stimulant effect on the central nervous system
+• substances having a depressant or stimulant effect on the central nervous system.

 See The Illinois General Assembly’s site for a complete list of drugs and their classifications.

-Controlled substances that are not classified as Schedule I may be legal if they are prescribed for medical use, but, due to high potential for addiction and abuse, they are illegal if they are used in an unauthorized manner without a physician’s prescription.
+Controlled substances that are not classified as Schedule I may be legal if they are prescribed for medical use, but, due to a high potential for addiction and abuse, they are illegal if they are used in an unauthorized manner without a physician’s prescription.
 These substances may fall into the following categories:

 • Pain medications – including Codeine, Methadone, Morphine, Percocet, Percodan, and Vicodin